narrate-co/turbine_flutter/README.md

 * See  who's checked-in to a spot by panning the map or viewing a list on a spot's page
 * Report local wind and kite conditions for spots
 * See reported conditions and chats from other riders at spots"

+## FAQs

+**Why do I need a paid iKitesurf Pro membership?**

+WeatherFlow/iKitesurf provide an amazing network of weather stations that report real-time wind data at a huge number of spots around the world.
+Turbine wants to support iKitesurf in every way possible.
+Additionally, some features in Turbine rely heavily on real-time data (a Pro/Premium-only feature), like recommending kite sizes and disciplines for current conditions, or viewing data like min/max/average wind speed of sessions you record.

+**I lost my password.
+How can I log back in to my account?**

+Please contact me at hunter@narrate.space